unbit/uwsgi-docs/PythonDecorators.rst

 .. function:: mulefunc([mulespec], func)

-    Offload the execution of the function to a doc:`mule<Mules>`.
+    Offload the execution of the function to a :doc:`mule<Mules>`.
 When the offloaded function is called, it will return immediately and execution is delegated to a mule.

     .. code-block:: py